rittivinayak/CLI-app/README.md

 # CLI-app
 This app is a basic javascript Command Line Interface app.
-The app is Football quiz.
+This app is Football quiz app.